ssgraphics1501/myFirstProject/README.md

 # myFirstProject
-After a long time once I have come on gitHub
+After a long time once again I have come on gitHub